xdrcix/odin-landing-page/README.md

 - Familiarizing myself with muiltiple shortcuts in VsCode
     Emmet: Wrapper to speed up coding | Commenting / tabing  multi lines
 - Quicky identifying a flex box grid to get components to the right spots.
 - Using Google-Dev tools to spot hidden margins.
-Im looking at YOU <p>